Sheffield Elementary School serves 215 students in grades 2-5.

-The student:teacher ratio of 10:1 is lower than the Massachusetts state level of 13:1.
+The student:teacher ratio of 12:1 is equal to the Massachusetts state level of 12:1.

 Sheffield Elementary School ranks among the top 20% of public schools in Massachusetts for:

 Sheffield Elementary School's student population of 215 students has stayed relatively flat over five school years.

 The teacher population of 18 teachers has declined by 25% over five school years.

 (offers virtual instruction)